d6chaub/automate_threat_intelligence/README.md

 ## CI/CD and Environment Lifecycle Management
 ### Trunk-based Development Overview
 Trunk-based Development (TBD) involves direct commits to a single main branch, facilitating rapid integration and deployment cycles, ideal for lean teams.
+This project used this, all commits are to main.

 ### CI/CD Pipeline Configuration
 The pipeline supports automated deployments:
 Development: Commits to main trigger deployments to a development environment.
 Production: Controlled deployments via Git tags.

 ### Triggering a Production Deployment
 #### Step-by-Step Production Deployment
 1. Identify the Commit: